INTRODUCTION

 McCELLAND’S THEORY-ACQUIRED NEED THEORY

-The need for achievement is how much people are motivated to excel
+The need for achievement is how much people are motivated to excel at the tasks they are performing, especially tasks that are difficult.

-The need for affiliation reflects a desire to establish and
+The need for affiliation reflects a desire to establish and maintain warm and friendly relationships with other people.

-other people.
-It reflects a motivation to influence and be responsible for
+The need for power is the need to control things, especially other people.
+It reflects a motivation to influence and be responsible for other people.

 McGREGOR’S PARTICIPATION THEORY X/Y

-different beliefs about how best to use the human resources employed by a firm.
+McGREGOR concluded that managers tended to have had radically different beliefs about how best to use the human resources employed by a firm.
+He classified these beliefs into sets of assumptions labeled theory X and theory Y.

-believe that employees are:
+Theory x, assumptions believe that employees are:

 *Don’t like the work